-Sequel to the highly acclaimed Through the Eyes of Me, this book gives a joyful insight into the world of children with autism and helps to understand their unique experiences.
+Sequel to the highly acclaimed Through the Eyes of Me, this book gives a joyful insight into the world of autistic children and helps to understand their unique experiences.

 Discussion guide - Literacy Shed Plus - Teaching Resources Made Easy

 This is me! - George Webster illustrated by Tim Budgen: KS1